 Another reason for using triggers is tonal variation.
-Sure it’s great to have every drum come out the PA sounding studio-ready, but a real advantage to triggers is the diversity your kit can have from song to song when playing live or on an album.
+Sure, it’s great to have every drum come out the PA sounding studio-ready, but a real advantage to triggers is the diversity your kit can have from song to song when playing live or on an album.
 This can be as simple as changing your snare drum sound to a clap, or as complex as changing your entire kit to sound like it’s made out of maple instead of birch.
 You can also layer your acoustic drum sound on top of a sampled one coming from the drum module — there really are endless possibilities.

 How Drum Triggers Work

-Drum triggers at a very basic level are just guitar pickups for your drum kit.
+Drum triggers, at a very basic level, are just guitar pickups for your drum kit.
 For instance, some of the very first triggers were literally piezo crystals taped down to a drum head.
-Attached to either the head or shell/rim of a drum, triggers use a piezo pickup that is ultra-sensitive to vibration caused by each hit.
-The movement of the piezo sends an electronic signal from the trigger to a module that processes that signal and turns it into a sampled sound that comes out of your monitor or PA system.
+Attached to either the head or shell/rim of a drum, triggers use a piezo pickup element that is ultra-sensitive to vibration caused by each hit.
+The movement of the piezo sends an electronic signal from the trigger to a sound module or “brain” that processes that signal and turns it into a sampled sound that comes out of your monitor or PA system.
 Modules can also function as an interface between your kit and Digital Audio Workstation (DAW.)
 Through USB or MIDI, your drum module encodes your “hit” signal into MIDI data that can then be read by a plug-in or DAW to create a drum sequence from your actual playing.

-The basic trigger kit setup is a module, some 1/4″ cable and a trigger, that’s it.
+The basic trigger kit setup is a sound module, some 1/4″ cable and a trigger, that’s it.
 And if you already own an electronic drum kit, chances are you can just use the module from that to trigger sounds.
-Modules like the Roland TD-17 or the Alesis Strike are used on full electronic kits but are fully usable in a trigger application.
+Modules like the Roland TD-17 or the Alesis Strike are used on full electronic kits, but are also usable in a trigger application.
 Roland also makes the RT-MicS, which is a hybrid trigger + module that attaches directly to your drum and makes triggering that much easier.